 In August 2011, a dedicated staff and facility were charged to provide a variety of professional development programming for faculty under the leadership of the Office of the Senior Vice President for Academic Affairs and the Provost and in response to a recommendation of the Liberty University Strategic Plan for 2011-2014.

-With faculty input from a representative Advisory Board, the CTE staff of professionals includes the Director, a Teaching Advisor, an Educational Technologist, an Administrative Assistant, and a Receptionist.
+With faculty input from a representative Advisory Board, the CTE staff of professionals includes the Director, a Teaching Advisor, two Educational Technologists, an Administrative Assistant, and a Receptionist.
 Offerings include confidential consultations in teaching, including classroom observations with pre and post-conferences, goal setting, assistance with Blackboard and other instructional technologies, workshops in a variety of teaching and learning topics, intensive “boot camp” style training, round-table discussions, communities of practice, a web site and Faculty Communication Center.

 Located in 3031-32 DeMoss Hall, the CTE houses private consultation offices, a faculty training classroom with flexible furniture and The Forum, an area for small group discussions.

 The Center for Teaching Excellence promotes teacher reflection, interdisciplinary conversations, the integration of technology and innovative pedagogies, and the advancement of excellence in classroom instruction.
 The center's purpose is to assist, rather than to assess, in the continued pursuit of perfecting the craft of teaching and learning.
 All practices follow the ethical guidelines established by the Professional and Organization Development Network.
 The center is a confidential resource on the faculty's side throughout this journey.
 To this goal:

 A bi-monthly report on select CTE activities by the numbers: